NEWS - VIEWS - PUBLICATIONS

 The deployment of renewable energy sources (RES) is of paramount importance for a successful energy transition, comprising a decreased dependency on import of fossil fuels and emission of greenhouse gases.
-RES are becoming more performant and mature on the market and [...]read more
+RES are becoming more performing and mature on the market, and [...]read more

 The European Council together with the European Parliament and the European Commission will be working out a new European electricity market design, in trilogue negotiations, over the coming months.
 As a result, the new regulatory design for the EU electricity market [...]read more